Beck is the guitarist’s guitarist.

 It’s also remarkable to note that these songs came from the lone album Beck managed to record with The Yardbirds, titled Roger the Engineer, which was named Over Under Sideways Down in the United States for some reason.

-For the next 60 years, Beck led an extraordinary and sometimes troubled solo career, making music on his own, with The Jeff Beck Group and even appearing again with The Yardbirds on stage in the 80’s.
+For the next 60 years, Beck led an extraordinary and sometimes troubled solo career, making music via his own band (the Jeff Beck Group), playing with Rod Stewart (check out the eponymous album ‘Truth’) and even appearing again with The Yardbirds on stage in the ’80s.

-He was notably busy in the 90’s, and worked with everyone from Kate Bush to Guns N’ Roses.
+He was notably busy in the ’90s and worked with everyone from Kate Bush to Guns N’ Roses.
 In 2009, he was inducted to the Rock and Roll Hall of Fame as a solo artist, and a year later, his album was released to critical acclaim.
-He’s won eight Grammy awards, and is widely considered to be one of the most influential guitarists of all time.

 Esquire’s and Tele’s